KazysKersulis/todo-app/todo-ng/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# Docker section
+## Docker section

-In order to create a docker image run `npm run-script docker_build`
+Run `npm run-script docker_build` in order to build a docker image